Paradigm4/elastic_resource_groups/README.md

 ```bash
 $ iquery -aq "sync()"
 ```
 in a loop and wait for it to return success.
 That is how you know the cluster is operational.
 You can also corroborate with `list_instances()` to confirm that all 32 are now in a `member` state.
+We are now good to go with a two-node cluster!

 ## 2.4 Run the computation on the expanded cluster
-We'll create a `temp` array `test_array_shuffle`.
-Note that now any array we create will have the 32-instance residency:
+Just because we added a node does not mean the data was moved in any way.
+Our `test_array` still resides only on the first node.
+You can easily confirm that with `summarize`.
+However, any _new_ array we create will have 32-instance residency.
+We can, for example, create a new `temp` array `test_array_shuffle`:
 ```bash
 $ iquery -aq "create temp array test_array_shuffle <val:double> [i=1:600000000:0:1000000]"
 Query was executed successfully